otacke/timetray/README.md

 * the tray icon's font
 * an optional offset of -1 or +1 if you're running a locale version of your OS that doesn't match your local calendar customs

+So far, there is a rudimental settings window that allows you to change the offset that is saved automatically to a plain text file called .timetray in your home directory.
+You can edit the file with a text editor line by line to change other values.
+The lines mean...

+1. (0-255) red value of the TrayIcon's background color
+2. (0-255) green value of the TrayIcon's background color
+3. (0-255) blue value of the TrayIcon's background color
+4. (0-255) alpha value of the TrayIcon's background color
+5. (0-255) red value of the font color
+6. (0-255) green value of the font color
+7. (0-255) blue value of the font color
+8. (0-255) alpha value of the font color
+9. (-1, 0, 1) time offset
+10. name of the fonf family
+11. number representing the font style (I didn't look up which number means what, but 0 is plain)
+12. simple date format pattern representing the format for the TrayIcons toolstip text

+The load and save routines are only rudimentary, so you might crash TimeTray if you set illegal values.
+In doubt, delete .timetray in your home directory.
+TimeTray will then reset the file if neccessary.

 I might as well play with a wrapper like [launch4j](http://launch4j.sourceforge.net/ "launch4j") to create a Windows native executable that includes a Runtime Environment, but that's not my priority and that would bloat the file massively..
 So, you might do that on your own as well ;-)

 When will that be done?
 When it's done.